Eighteen 18th Century Golf Societies

 We have always known about the clubs with a continuous history or those that were consciously revived after a period of abeyance caused by adverse economic circumstances such as Crail (1786), Glasgow (1787), Burntisland (1791) and arguably Royal Aberdeen (1780).

-What was not recognised were the clubs which stopped operating for so long that they fell out of living memory and nobody was aware of any documentation or record.
-Thus, when times improved and golf became more popular, new clubs were instituted, ab initio, and entered the annals with new foundation dates.
+What was not recognised were the clubs which fell on hard times and which stopped operating for so long that they were lost to living memory and nobody was aware of any documentation.
+When times improved, new clubs were instituted, ab initio, and entered the annals with new foundation dates.
 Some would argue that the length of time and lack of connection means that they are not the same club, but they are of considerable historical interest.

 It was always likely that there were more old golf clubs to be discovered and with recently digitised records from newspapers and other historical material, more finds were to be expected any day.
 What was totally unexpected was that two would be found in such a short space of time, both in the same search from one newspaper, the Caledonian Mercury.